riboflavin/test-framer-sync/compare/avoma-vs-otter-ai.md

 - Only supports English.
 - Speaker ID can be hit-or-miss, requiring manual fixes in notes.
 ## Comparison table
+Some people or companies might prefer Avoma for its integrations with tools like HubSpot and Notion, as well as its automation engine.
+However, both tools lack depth in integrations and may not fully assist users in meeting productivity.

+On the other hand, Otter.ai's free plan and ease of use could appeal to individuals or organizations looking for a straightforward solution.
+Yet, users may find limitations in both tools when it comes to integrating with a variety of platforms and maximizing meeting efficiency.
 | Feature                           | Avoma               | Otter.ai           |
 |-----------------------------------|---------------------|--------------------|
 | Trial/Free Plan                   | ❌ Trial only       | ✅ Free plan       |